hanford/trends/README.md

 [View the application](https://trends.now.sh)

-Trends is an ultra high performance progressive web application built with React + Next.js and GraphQL.
+Trends is an ultra high performance progressive web application built with Next.js.
 Trends pushes the performance needle forward by only using React on the server and then using the absolute minimum client side code to register a service worker totaling around [~15 lines of code](https://github.com/hanford/trends/blob/master/packages/www/pages/_document.tsx#L92)

 Checkout the perfect performance audit 💯
 <img src='https://github.com/hanford/trends/blob/master/audit.jpg' alt='perf audit' width='600px' />